Meloxicam: Uses, Side Effects, Dangers, and Precautions

 • Trouble sleeping

-Inform your doctor if you experience any of these side effects and only take meloxicam as prescribed.
+Inform your doctor if you experience any of these side effects.
+Remember to only take meloxicam as prescribed.

 Get emergency medical help right away if you experience these less frequent side effects:2